noaione/komga-nuxt/README.md

 Komga is a free and open source comics/mangas server.

-This version of the Web UI is a "fork" of the current Web UI written with Nuxt 3.
+A drop-in replacement of the original Web UI created with Nuxt 3.

 ## Features
 - ⬆️ Rewritten everything using Vue 3 Composition API